-Bruce Eichner’s Continuum Company is moving full steam ahead with plans for an 18-story condominium tower at 26-40 East 35th Street in Murray Hill.
-The 170,000 square foot project will bring 137 new condos, a community space, and parking to a mid-block site between Park and Madison Avenue, just a block south of the Morgan Library & Museum and in the shadow of the Empire State Building.
+Bruce Eichner’s Continuum Company is building an 18-story condominium high-rise at 26-40 East 35th Street in Murray Hill.
+The 180,000 square foot project will bring 137 new condos, a community space, and on-site parking to a mid-block site between Park and Madison Avenues, just a block south of the Morgan Library & Museum, and in the shadow of the Empire State Building.

-The development replaces several historically significant buildings, including the former home of the Community Church of New York, one of the city’s oldest congregations, dating back to 1825.
-The body has long served as a hub for civil rights and progressive causes and its legacy includes hosting folk singer Pete Seeger (“This Land is Was Made for You and Me”), Nelson Mandela, and a legendary debate between Malcolm X and Bayard Rustin.
-After 9/11, the church became a sanctuary for grieving New Yorkers and has been active in social justice efforts both locally and abroad.
+The development replaces several historically significant buildings, including the former home of the Metropolitan Synagogue and the Community Church of New York, one of the city’s oldest congregations, dating back to 1825.
+The body has long served as a hub for civil rights and progressive causes, and its legacy includes hosting folk singer Pete Seeger (“This Land Was Made for You and Me”), Nelson Mandela, and a legendary debate between Malcolm X and Bayard Rustin.
+After 9/11, the church became a sanctuary for grieving New Yorkers and since then, has been active in social justice efforts both locally and abroad.

 In this article:

-According to the Murray Hill Neighborhood Association, the site has been a subject of conversation in the community since the early 1980s when the church attempted to build a 70-story building on space and was defeated by preservationists who succeeded in obtaining a downzoning of the block.
+According to the Murray Hill Neighborhood Association, redevelopment of the land has been a subject of conversation in the community since the early 1980s when the church attempted to build a 70-story building on the parcel but was defeated by preservationists who succeeded in obtaining a downzoning of the block.

-In a contentious 2022 vote, the 80-person congregation voted to sell the church and the four adjacent brownstones to the Continuum Company for close to $66 million.
-The State Attorney General cleared the sale of the not-for-profit to a profit seeking developer back in 2022, and the deal closed in 2024.
+Four decades later, in a contentious 2022 vote, the 80-person congregation voted to sell the church and the four adjacent brownstones to the Continuum Company for close to $66 million.
+The State Attorney General cleared the sale of the not-for-profit to a for-profit developer in 2022, and the deal closed in 2024.

-While Continuum fully assembled the site in 2021, progress was delayed by a soft Midtown condo market and tragic on-site accident last year in which a construction worker lost his life.
-Since the completion of demolition work, the project appears to be in full swing, preparing the foundation to support a hefty tower to rise above.
+While Continuum fully assembled the site in 2021, progress was delayed by a soft pandemic-ravaged condo market, compounded by a tragic on-site accident last year where a construction worker lost his life.
+Since then, the 177,328-square-foot project has been in full swing, with foundation work completed and the superstructure three stories up on the eastern side of the site as of late October 2025.

-SLCE Architects is listed as the architect of record on permits, though it is unconfirmed if they are the design architects as well.
-The new building will be modest by Midtown Manhattan standards, just 191 feet tall.
-There will be a rear yard and 16 enclosed parking spaces.
-The new building will have an approximately 2,000 square foot community facility that may or may not be related to the pre-existing congregation.
+SLCE Architects is listed as the architect of record on permits.
+The new 18-floor building will be modest in height by Midtown Manhattan standards and rise just 191 feet tall.
+It will be a fairly sizable condo offering with 137 units.
+South-facing apartments will overlook a rear yard, and there will be 17 enclosed parking spaces, and an approximately 2,000 square foot community facility space, that may or may not be related to the pre-existing congregations.

 Would you like to tour any of these properties?